aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

             result=conditional_completeness(data, "conditional", "value", values)

-This is the function we are using.
+This is the function of use.
 The inputs are data, the name of the columns and the list of given values.

 conditional_completeness(data, "conditional", "value", values)